google/cctz/README.md

 This example shows how to use all three libraries (`<chrono>`, civil time, and time zone) together.
 In this example, we know that viewers in New York watched Neil Armstrong first walk on the moon on July 20, 1969 at 10:56 PM.
-But we'd like to see what time it was for our friend watching in Sydney Australia.
+But we'd like to see what time it was for our friend watching in Sydney, Australia.

 ```
 #include <iostream>